Spotts Beach Grand Cayman

 Many people wish to visit this beach, despite it being relatively far away from West Bay because of its remote location.

 This beach is quieter than Seven Mile Beach which makes it incredibly peaceful.
+This page shows a lot of different properties and real estate on Seven Mile Beach.
 There are many trees at the beach and picnic benches which means there is enough shade for you to escape the heat and sun.
 Make sure that you bring your own sunscreen, towels, enough drinks and snacks for you and your family.
 It is not possible to buy drinks and snacks at this beach so you need to be prepared for your visit.

 Spott's beach is the best beach on the island to snorkel with many wild sea turtles.
 It is possible to see the sea turtle gently grazing on the sea grass.
 They gracefully glide through the sea and are very friendly towards snorkelers.
 Therefore, you do not need to worry of them being aggressive because of their tame nature.
 However, do not touch the turtles because they are wild animals, just enjoy watching them in their natural habitat.
 It is not necessary to have dive equipment to see the wild turtles.
 Therefore, many people bring their own snorkel and masks and swim from the beach directly in front of them.
 Then after about 20 meters, you will be able to see many turtles.